vicmans/catalog-products/README.md

 - Subscribe and unsubscribe to newsletters
 - Receive a welcome email upon subscription
 - Weekly newsletter with featured products
+- Admin panel to manage products and categories

 ## Requirements